metacpan/metacpan-cpan-extracted/distros/G/Geo-Gpx/README.md

     $gpx->routes($routes);

-Each of the points in a route may have any of the atttibutes that are legal for a waypoint.
+Each of the points in a route may have any of the attributes that are legal for a waypoint.

 ## `tracks( [ $newtracks ] )`